jjhembd/rastermap/README.md

 rastermap is like a [slippy map], only we make it *snappy*.
 Check out our [rastermap example] and see for yourself!
-*New:* rastermap can also display vector tiles, using the [vectormap] renderer.
+*New:* rastermap can also display vector tiles, using the [tilekiln] renderer.
 It uses Canvas 2D, so it is somewhat slow.
 See the [vector example].

 ## API
 ### Initialization
-rasterMap.init takes two parameters:
+rasterMap.init takes three parameters:
+- Parameters object
 - 2D rendering context ([CanvasRenderingContext2D] object) for the target canvas
-- Parameters object
+- (Optional) 2D rendering context for an overlay QC of the current bounding box

 The parameters object must contain the following fields:
-- maxZoom: maximum zoom level of the tile service
+- style: a Mapbox style document, or a URL pointing to it
+- token (optional): a Mapbox API key.
+Used for expanding Mapbox shorthand URLs of the form mapbox://...
 - tileSize: size in pixels of the supplied tiles.
 ASSUMES square tiles.
-- nx: number of tiles spanning the map in the x-direction
-- ny: number of tiles spanning the map in the y-direction
-- getID: A function with arguments (zoom, x, y) that will return the unique ID of the tile at the specified coordinates
-- getURL: A function with argument (id) that returns the URL used to access the specified tile.
-Note that any API tokens must be included here.
+- width, height: pixel size of the displayed map.
+MUST be multiple of tileSize.
+  If not provided, will use the canvas width of the supplied canvas context
+- maxZoom: maximum allowed zoom

-Note that rastermap will automatically resize the drawingbuffer of the canvas to (nx * tileSize) X (ny * tileSize).
+Note that rastermap will automatically resize the drawingbuffer of the canvas to width X height.
 It is up to the user to make sure this is consistent with the CSS displayed size of the canvas (or the texture into which the canvas will be copied, in WebGL animation applications).

 ### Map requests
 - drawTiles: method to draw tiles on the canvas (no arguments)